-is wrong with the paper industry."
+"Toby Flenderson is everything that is wrong with the paper industry." -Michael Scott |

 His sister, Susanne, is President of Lifetime Entertainment Services, and is married to The Office US Creator and Executive Producer, Greg Daniels.
 His brother, Warren Lieberstein, was married to Angela Kinsey (Angela Martin on The Office) for ten years, four of those during the time the series was running.